AngellXR/angellxr/readme.md

 This is an early rendition of the open AngellXR library.
+Currently serving an empty npm package.